 Swimming as an Exercise

 If you aren’t used to submerging yourself in water for exercise, you might just feel like — well, a fish out of water — when you are in the water.
 But with a bit of practice, you can learn to successfully swim laps for exercise.
 Swimming provides an excellent cardiovascular and muscle-strengthening exercise, allowing you to work vigorously without placing stress on your bones and joints.
-If you are looking to add a swimming workout to your regular exercise routine, a few simple techniques can help you transition from swimming novice to enthusiast.
+If you are looking to add a swimming workout to your regular exercise routine, a few simple techniques can help you transition from a swimming novice to an enthusiast.

 Balance yourself in the pool by pressing your upper chest into the water, which should elevate your hips closer to the surface of the water.
 Attempt to keep your head, shoulders, hips, and feet in a horizontal position throughout your entire swimming workout.